Crafting Interpreters, Ruby Style

 post-fallthrough checks to the default

-to check every number and letter individually (0-9, a-z, A-Z as
+every number and letter individually (0-9, a-z, A-Z as separate cases) because

 With Ruby, I can instead employ regular expressions directly in my switch statement: